martonbalazs/orgbusy/README.md

 If you have Gnuplot installed then it also shows you a graph of your cumulative workload as a function of number of days into the future.
-Suggested work-hours per day are simply the slopes of the green line for the respective days, and from the graph you'll immediately see what the algorithm does.
+Suggested work-hours per day are simply the slopes of the green line for the respective days, and from the graph (or the screenshot in the repo) you'll immediately see what the algorithm does.

 It also decides if